-The Replacement_Status_NetworkOperator_DS field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the Network Operator Digital Signing anchor slot on a Device.
+The Replacement_Status_NetworkOperator_DS field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the Network Operator Digital Signing Trust Anchor Cell on a Device.

-The Replacement_Status_NetworkOperator_KAK field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the Network Operator Key Agreement Key anchor slot on a Device.
+The Replacement_Status_NetworkOperator_KAK field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the Network Operator Key Agreement Key Trust Anchor Cell on a Device.

-The Replacement_Status_COS_DS field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the TCoS anchor slot on a Device.
+The Replacement_Status_COS_DS field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the TCoS Trust Anchor Cell on a Device.

-The Replacement_Status_WAN_DS field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the WAN Provider anchor slot on a Device.
+The Replacement_Status_WAN_DS field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the WAN Provider Trust Anchor Cell on a Device.

 The File_Signing Certificate_ID field contains the File Signing Certificate ID, which shall not contain a value when the file is issued by the DCC.